How CPS Membership

 Leadership Opportunities: CPS members have numerous opportunities for leadership roles with the Society by serving on our Executive Council and participating in various committees such as the Legislative, Ethics, Program and Public Information and Education Committees.
 Members also represent CPS by serving on important state and legislative commissions and task forces.

-Advocacy for You, Your Patients and the Profession: The CPS Legislative Committee and expert Lobbyist Debbie Wagner work on legislation concerning mental health issues.
-Some of the crucial topics we focused on in 2014 included: involuntary commitment; use of isolated confinement for people with mental illness; access to, and release of, medical records; and adding PTSD to the list of conditions approved for medical marijuana use, which the State Board of Health again rejected, reinforcing that medical marijuana policy and practice should not be altered until research has been conducted demonstrating safety and efficacy.
+Advocacy for You, Your Patients and the Profession: The CPS Legislative Committee and expert Lobbyist, Debbie Wagner, work on legislation concerning mental health issues.
+Some of the crucial topics we focused on in 2015 include: physician-assisted death; telepsychiatry; and adding PTSD to the list of conditions approved for medical marijuana use, which the State Board of Health again rejected, reinforcing that medical marijuana policy and practice should not be altered until research has been conducted demonstrating safety and efficacy.

 Member Support: The CPS office provides personal attention and assistance to help members navigate professional situations and find information.

-Membership Directory: Members receive a listing in the CPS Membership Directory which is available on the Members-only section of our website.
-Members may also obtain information about fellow members through our online password-protected database.
+Membership Directory: Members receive a listing in the CPS Membership Directory, an online password-protected database available in the Members-only section of our website.

 Patient Referral Service: The CPS office connects callers with members’ practices and provides referrals to members who have availability for new patients.